Babyeggz/CyberDump/README.md

 `Windows Key -> type “Windows Security” and press enter`

-I just make sure everything is turned on and I get all the green check mark
+I just make sure everything is turned on and I get all the green check marks